Kayli/logspub/linguistics.md

 ## funny languages

 - eblaite /ˈɛblə.aɪt/ (also known as eblan ISO 639-3), or Palaeo-Syrian
   - is an extinct Semitic language which was used during the third millennium BCE by the populations of Northern Syria

-- allophone
-  - literally means “other sound" (/ˈæləfoʊn/; from the Greek ἄλλος, állos, "other" and φωνή, phōnē, "voice, sound"
-  - is used to describe when a phoneme (the smallest unit of sound in speech) sounds slightly different depending on how it is used in a word

 ## doublespeak